shsun/yrayjava/README.md

 # Introduction

-1. This project is a demo project for spring cloud microservice structure which based on spring-boot2.x, including but not limited to:
+1. This project is a demo project for spring cloud microservice structure which based on <font color=#FF8C00>spring-boot2.x</font>, including but not limited to:
 	- spring cloud eureka
 	- spring cloud config
 	- spring cloud bus